-There are two widely used methods of X-ray crystallography, viz. rotating crystal method and powder method.
-In both, the principle is broadly the same, i.e. illuminating a crystal sample with X-rays and then studying the diffraction pattern of the resultant beam to infer structural information.
+There are two widely used methods of X-ray crystallography, namely the rotating crystal method and the powder method.
+In both, the principle is broadly the same, i.e., illuminating a crystal sample with X-rays and then studying the diffraction pattern of the resultant beam to infer structural information.

 Rotating Crystal Diffraction Method

 A pure crystal sample, whose planar orientation is unknown, is placed on a holder.
 An X-ray beam (collection of parallel rays) from a tube strikes the powdered crystal.
 The crystal can be rotated about multiple axes, which allows for different crystal orientations with respect to the incoming X-ray beam.